pytorch/captum/docs/algorithms.md

 - [Original paper](https://arxiv.org/abs/1412.6806)

 ## Noise Tunnel
-Noise Tunnel is a method that can be used on top of any of the given general, layer, or neuron attribution method.
+Noise Tunnel is a method that can be used on top of any of the attribution methods.
 Noise tunnel computes attribution multiple times, adding Gaussian noise to the input each time, and combines the calculated attributions based on the chosen type.
 The supported types for noise tunnel are:
 * Smoothgrad: The mean of the sampled attributions is returned.
 This approximates smoothing the given attribution method with a Gaussian Kernel.
 * Smoothgrad Squared: The mean of the squared sample attributions is returned.
 * Vargrad: The variance of the sample attributions is returned.